Astyages: In the Bible

-Defeat
+Overthrow

 The contemporary Chronicle of Nabonidus refers to the mutiny on the battlefield as the cause for Astyages' overthrow, but does not mention Harpagus by name.
 However, since Harpagus was Astyages' general at the battle of Pasargadae and his family were granted high positions in Cyrus' empire after the war, and since Harpagus went on to become Cyrus' most successful general, it is possible he had something to do with the mutiny against Astyages.
 Cyrus then went on to capture Astyages' capital of Ecbatana.
 Ancient sources agree that after Astyages was taken by Cyrus he was treated with clemency, though the accounts differ.
 Herodotus says that Cyrus kept Astyages at his court during the remainder of his life, while according to Ctesias, he was made a governor of a region of Parthia and was later murdered by a political opponent, Oebares.
 The circumstances of Astyages' death are not known.
 After Astyages' overthrow, Croesus marched on Cyrus to avenge Astyages.
-Cyrus, with Harpagus at his side, defeated Croesus and conquered Lydia in or after 547 BC.
+Cyrus, with Harpagus at his side, defeated Croesus and conquered Lydia in or after 547 BCE.